sbs20/scanservjs/docs/02-docker.md

 ## General notes

-⚠ By default, configuration and scanned images are stored within the container and will be lost if you recreate it.
+:warning: By default, configuration and scanned images are stored within the container and will be lost if you recreate it.
 If you want to map your scanned images then see mapping section below

 ✅ The docker image supports arm as well as amd64.